Websites

 Consult with self-advocates.

-When developing or redesigning a new website, consult with people with intellectual disabilities along the way.
-Ask them to review the structure, design and content as you build it, so you can include their feedback as you go.
+When creating a new website, talk with people with intellectual disabilities.
+Ask them to check the structure, design and content as you build your website, so you can include their feedback as you go.

 3